German submarine U-378: Service history

 The submarine was laid down on 3 May 1940 at the Howaldtswerke yard at Kiel as yard number 9, launched on 13 September 1941 and commissioned on 30 October under the command of Kapitänleutnant Alfred Hoschatt.

 First patrol

 The boat's first patrol was in two parts and commenced with her departure from Kiel on 11 March 1942.
 The second part began from the German island of Helgoland (sometimes spelt 'Heligoland').
 She was attacked northeast of Norway's North Cape by the British destroyer HMS Fury.
 No damage was sustained.

 Second to sixth patrols

 U-378 continued to operate in northern waters such as the Barents, Greenland and Norwegian seas until April 1943 when her sphere of operations changed to the Atlantic Ocean.

 Seventh patrol

-This sortie saw the boat leave Trondheim on 12 April 1943, negotiate the gap separating Iceland and the Faroe Islands and sail as far eastward as Newfoundland and Labrador.
+This sortie saw the boat leave Trondheim on 12 April 1943, negotiate the gap separating Iceland and the Faroe Islands and sail as far westward as Newfoundland and Labrador.
 She then re-crossed the Atlantic, docking at La Pallice in occupied France on 4 June.
 At 54 days, this was easily the submarine's longest patrol.